ABCpdf-Team/ABCpdf-Dockerfiles/README.md

 ```

 Keeping the tag in front of the digest is good practice.
 Docker resolves the digest and ignores the tag, but the tag tells a human reader which major version they are looking at.

->**Digest pinning turns off the benefit of our weekly rebuilds.**
->A pinned image will never pick up an OS or application security update, so a build that passes its vulnerability scan today will start failing as CVEs accumulate against it.
-Pin deliberately, and pair it with something that moves the pin for you — Renovate and Dependabot both raise pull requests for outdated digest references in Dockerfiles — or mirror tested images into your own registry and promote them on your own schedule.